• Skip to primary navigation

 • 1 large eggplant

-• 2 tablespoons extra virgin olive oil + 1 tablespoon to drizzle on top
+• 2 tablespoons extra virgin olive oil + 1 tbsp to drizzle on top

 • 2 cloves garlic crushed or minced